malramsay64/phd-thesis/05_Crystal_Melting/results.md

 Typically the melting rate is the temperature at which the measurement of the growth rate crosses from negative (melting) to positive (growth).
-In the case of this molecule no melting has been observed, so the melting rate is the temperature at which the melting rate is no longer measurable.
+No crystallisation has been observed for this molecule so the melting rate is the temperature at which the melting rate is no longer measurable.
-I consider the limit of measuring the melting rate being the removal of a single layer of crystal over the timescale of the simulation, which cannot be extended further due to a technical limit of how timesteps are handled in Hoomd[@zotero-1615], which can only store numbers up to $2^{32}-1$, which is just over 4 billion.
+I consider the limit of measuring the melting rate being the removal of a single layer of crystal over the timescale of the simulation, which cannot be extended further because of a technical limit of how timesteps are handled in Hoomd[@hoomd_counter], which can only store numbers up to $2^{32}-1$, slightly more than 4 billion.

 The melting points are tabulated in @Tbl:crystal_melting_point with the values for the tables extracted